carlosonunez-vmw/docs-tap/security-and-compliance/ingress-certificates.hbs.md

 By default, Tanzu Application Platform installs and uses a self-signed CA for issuing TLS certificates to components for the purpose of securing ingress communication.

+Ingress communication uses TLS by default.
+Platform operators can control certificates and how they are used by components.

 The ingress issuer is a self-signed `cert-manager.io/v1/ClusterIssuer` and is provided by Tanzu Application Platform's [cert-manager package](../cert-manager/about.hbs.md).
 Its default name is `tap-ingress-selfsigned`.